Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

-Let $\{B_{r}\}$ be a collection of subsets of $D$ as a evaluation grid.
-For the choice of $\{B_{r}\}$, \cite{LeiningerGelfand(17)} suggest to draw random subsets of the same size uniformly over $D$.
-Specifically, for $q \in (0,1)$, if the area of each $B_{r}$ is $q|D|$, then $q$ is the \emph{relative} size of each $B_{r}$.
-They argue that making the subsets disjoint is time consuming and unnecessary.
+Let $\{B_{r}\}$ be a collection of subsets of $D$ as an evaluation grid.
+For the choice of $\{B_{r}\}$, \cite{LeiningerGelfand(17)} suggest to sample random subsets of the same size uniformly over $D$ (not necessarily disjoint).
+Specifically, for $q \in (0,1)$, if the area of each $B_{r}$ is $q|D|$, then $q$ is the \emph{relative} size of each $B_{r}$ to $D$.
 Based on the $p$-thinning cross validation, two model performance criteria are considered: (i) predictive interval coverage (PIC) and (ii) rank probability score (RPS).
 PIC offers assessment of model adequacy, RPS enables model comparison. \\\\ {\bf Predictive Interval Coverage}\\

-After the model is fitted to $\mathcal{S}^{train}$, the posterior predictive intensity function can supply posterior predictive point patterns and therefore samples from the posterior predictive distribution of $N(B_{r})$ for each $r$.
+After the model fitting to $\mathcal{S}^{train}$, the posterior predictive intensity function can provide posterior predictive point patterns and therefore samples from the posterior predictive distribution of $N(B_{r})$ for each $r$.
 For the $\ell$-th posterior sample, $\ell = 1,...., L$, the associated predictive residual is defined as

-where $N^{test}(B_{r})$ is the number of points of the test data in $B_{r}$.
-If the model is adequate, the empirical predictive interval coverage rate, i.e., the proportion of intervals which contain $0$, is expected to be roughly the nominal level of coverage; below, $90\%$ nominal coverage is chosen.
+where $N^{test}(B_{r})$ is the number of points of the test data in $B_{r}$ and $N^{(\ell)}(B_{r})$ is the number of predictive points in $B_{r}$, simulated under the parameters generated from $\ell$-th MCMC iteration.
+If the model is appropriate, the empirical predictive interval coverage rate, i.e., the proportion of intervals which contain $0$, is expected to be the nominal level of coverage (below, $90\%$ nominal coverage is chosen).
 Empirical coverage much less than the nominal suggests model inadequacy; predictive intervals are too optimistic.
 Empirical coverage much above, for example $100\%$, is also undesirable.
-It suggests that the model is introducing more uncertainty than needed. \\\\
+This indicates that more uncertainty is introduced into the model than needed. \\\\

 {\bf Rank Probability Score}\\